Pratik-Gawade/firstProject-demo/README.md

 # firstProject-demo
-This is My First GitHub Repository.
+This is My First Git Repository.
+Author-Pratik Gawade